K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Background

-\ac{kmp} \cite{huang2019kernelized} provide a nonparametric probabilistic framework for learning and generalizing trajectory distributions from demonstrations, leveraging kernel methods to model input–output correspondences in high-dimensional spaces without the constraints of fixed basis functions.
+\ac{kmp} \cite{huang2019kernelized} provides a nonparametric probabilistic framework for learning and generalizing trajectory distributions from demonstrations, leveraging kernel methods to model input–output correspondences in high-dimensional spaces without the constraints of fixed basis functions.

 Given a set of demonstration pairs $\{ (\bm{s}^{(v)}, \bm{\xi}^{(v)}) \}_{v=1}^V$, where $\bm{s}^{(v)} \in \mathbb{R}^d$ (e.g., time, joint state, or velocity in $d$ dimensions) and $\bm{\xi}^{(v)} \in \mathbb{R}^o$ (e.g., joint position, velocity, or torque in $o$ dimensions), KMP encodes each demonstration probabilistically as an $N$-dimensional probabilistic trajectory distribution $\{\bm{s}^{(i)},\hat{\bm{\mu}}^{(i)},\hat{\bm{\Sigma}}^{(i)} \}_{i=1}^N$ typically extracted from a \ac{gmr} on data modeled by a \ac{gmm}.
 This yields a reference database—a continuous probabilistic representation of the demonstrated trajectories.